![]() ![]() |

 INSTRUCTORAhmad Esmaili TEXTBOOKIntroduction to Java Programming (Brief Edition), 11th Edition. by Y. Daniel Liang, Pearson ![]() GRADING BREAKDOWN

 FINAL GRADE CALCULATIONFinal grades will be calculated according to the scores posted on the CSE114 Grading Portal.
 You will get an email notification for each grade that is posted on the portal.
 It is your responsibility to check your SBU email account and report any grading disputes within one week after a grade is posted.
 If you do not submit a grade change request within one week, we will assume you are satisfied with your grade and we will not accept any request for grade changes after the one week period.
 Homework assignments and exam grades will NOT be available on Brightspace.
 Instead, we will post these grades on the CSE114 Grading Portal.
 Also, we will temporarily post the lab grades on Brightspace during the semester and will transfer the average to the CSE114 Grading Portal at the end of the semester for final grade calculation.
-GRADE CUTOFFSA 94-100, A- 90-93, B+ 87-89, B 83-86, B- 80-82, C+ 77-79, C 73-76, C- 70-72, D+ 67-69, D 63-66, F 0-62 EXAMSThere will be one 120-minute midterm and one 150-minute final in this class.
+GRADE CUTOFFSA 94-100, A- 90-93, B+ 87-89, B 83-86, B- 80-82, C+ 77-79, C 73-76, C- 70-72, D+ 67-69, D 63-66, F 0-62 EXAMSThere will be one 80-minute midterm and one 150-minute final in this class.
 All exams are mandatory.
 Students must arrive on time for each exam; students arriving late will be given the remaining time only to complete the exam.
+No student will be admitted more than 20 minutes after the exam begins, or once any student has completed the exam and left the room.
 All exam answers must be written in ink without using "White Out".
 Students should bring their SBU ID to each exam for verification of enrollment in the course.
 Makeup exams are NOT ALLOWED, except for students who are very sick, injured or have a serious family problem (e.g. death in the immediate family).
 All makeup exams must be approved by the instructor and must include valid documentation of the incident.
 The instructor reserves the right to request additional documentation or investigate any documentation that is submitted before a makeup is graded.
 PLEASE NOTE: Cheating of any kind is not tolerated during exams.
 Any student caught cheating (giving or receiving unauthorized assistance during an exam) will fail this course immediately and will face disciplinary action by the University.
 No warning is given.
 DON'T DO IT!
 ONLINE EXAMS